tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-mainnet.md

 ### Import your DAL attester profile

+Your baker needs to register as a DAL attester to participate in the Data Availability Layer.
+This tells the network which DAL node to use for your baker.

    ```bash
    tezbake update-dal-profiles --auto
    # If for some reason the auto method is not working, use the command below to bypass it.
    tezbake update-dal-profiles <your-baker-tz4-key> --force
    ```

-> **ℹ️ INFO:** The tz4 key imported above is your manager key, not your consensus key or companion key.
+> **ℹ️ INFO:** The tz4 key referenced here is your baker's public key address (starts with tz4), not your consensus key or companion key.

 ## Installation (Advanced)